The Louisiana Adoption Home Study

 If completing a special needs adoption, more visits may be required.

 If you live in Louisiana, we recommend working with one of the following trusted adoption home study providers:

-For more information about the Louisiana adoption home study, please call American Adoptions at 1-800-ADOPTION.
+For more information about the Louisiana adoption home study, please see 1-800-homestudy.com.
+For more information about our Lousiana adoption programs, please call American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.